mathat13/cloudflare-ddns-updater/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Step 3 (optional): Create the .env file, paste the template in the next section into it, fill out with your values and save:
+Step 3 (optional): Create the .env file, paste the [template](https://github.com/mathat13/cloudflare-ddns-updater/blob/main/.env.example) from the github repo, fill out with your values and save:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~